61131/nginx-http-est/README.md

 CA policy may allow inclusion of client-provided attributes in certificates that is issues, and some of these attributes may describe information that is not available to the CA. Examples may include the Media Access Control (MAC) address of the client device or the intended application use of the certificate.

 This parameter specifies a file containing an ASN.1 encoded structure, in Distinguished Encoding Rules (DER) format, that specifies objects and attributes which should be provided by clients.
-This ASN.1 encoded structure should take the form as described in [RFC 8951](https://datatracker.ietf.org/doc/html/rfc8951):
+This ASN.1 encoded structure should take the form as described in [RFC 7030](https://datatracker.ietf.org/doc/html/rfc7030) and subsequent documents:

     CsrAttrs ::= SEQUENCE SIZE (0..Max) OF AttrOrOID

     AttrOrOID ::= CHOICE {
       oid       OBJECT IDENTIFIER,
-      attribute  Attribute {{AttrSet}} }
+      attribute Attribute }

-    AttrSet ATTRIBUTE ::= { ... }
+    Attribute { ATTRIBUTE:IOSet } ::= SEQUENCE {
+      type      ATTRIBUTE.&id({IOSet}),
+      values    SET SIZE(1..MAX) OF ATTRIBUTE.&Type({IOSet}{@type}) }

 See OpenSSL [asn1parse](https://www.openssl.org/docs/man1.1.1/man1/openssl-asn1parse.html) for details on how to create this ASN.1 specification.